Call of Duty (video game): Sales

 In the United Kingdom, Call of Duty sold 95,000 copies by the end of 2003, which made it 88th-biggest seller across all platforms that year.
 Discussing this performance, Kristan Reed of GamesIndustry.biz wrote that "Activision will be pleased that it managed to interrupt the Sims party" with the game's release.
 Call of Duty ultimately received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Call of Duty ultimately sold 4.5 million copies worldwide by 2013.

+Legacy

 Franchise

-Call of Duty spawned numerous spin-offs and sequels, part of the Call of Duty series.
+Call of Duty spawned numerous spin-offs and sequels, as part of the Call of Duty series.
 Its expansion pack - Call of Duty: United Offensive was developed by Gray Matter Studios and released September 14, 2004.
 Call of Duty 2 was also developed by Infinity Ward and was released in October 2005.
 Some Call of Duty spinoffs were developed for consoles, such as Call of Duty: Finest Hour by Spark Unlimited and Call of Duty 2: Big Red One by Gray Matter Studios (merged into Treyarch).
 The franchise eventually had over fifteen more sequels and spin offs.